 Preparing for the K-1 Visa Interview

 The consular officer will not ask you to answer all of questions listed above.
 In fact, your interview may only last 15-30 minutes.
 It’s not an interrogation.
-It’s chance for the consular officer to personally interact with you to confirm the validity of the K-1 visa application and collect any necessary information to complete the application.
+It’s a chance for the consular officer to personally interact with you to confirm the validity of the K-1 visa application and collect any necessary information to complete the application.

 Here are three important tasks as you prepare for the K-1 visa interview: